Going to College

 TRICARE Prime has the fewest out-of-pocket costs, unless you use the point-of-service option.

-With TRICARE Standard and Extra, you'll save money by visiting a network provider.
+With TRICARE Select, you'll save money by visiting a network provider.
 You'll pay annual deductibles and cost shares.
-Most providers will bill TRICARE Standard, but you may need to pay the provider up front for care and file a claim with TRICARE later for reimbursement.
+Most providers will bill TRICARE Select, but you may need to pay the provider up front for care and file a claim with TRICARE later for reimbursement.

 5. Are you signing up for a student health plan?